resheku/my-awesome/README.md

 - [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.
 - [gravitl/netmaker](https://github.com/gravitl/netmaker) - Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.
 - [groundcover-com/caretta](https://github.com/groundcover-com/caretta) - Instant K8s service dependency map, right to your Grafana.
-- [gruntwork-io/terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.
+- [gruntwork-io/terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a flexible orchestration tool that allows Infrastructure as Code written in OpenTofu/Terraform to scale.
 - [gruntwork-io/terratest](https://github.com/gruntwork-io/terratest) -  Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 - [harness/gitness](https://github.com/harness/gitness) - Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery.
 - [helm/charts](https://github.com/helm/charts) - ⚠️(OBSOLETE) Curated applications for Kubernetes